-This book was read aloud to me in the fifth grade and I have never forgotten a single word of this beautiful story.
+Where the Red Fern Grows was read aloud to me in the fifth grade and I have never forgotten a single word of this beautiful story.
 I have tried, over the years, to encourage my children to read the book, but they have all balked at its “slow pace” and rural story line.
 Finally, just this summer my daughter read the book, and fell in love with the ramblings and adventures of Billy Colman and his hound dogs.

 Living in Rural Oklahoma, Billy earns the money to purchase two hound dogs, trains them to hunt and sets off, alone, on hunting raccoons and in the process, escapes a number of moments of peril.
 Barefooted, he walks everywhere he goes, wandering with his hound dogs all over the county and the woods surrounding them – no phone updates, no “where are you Billy” text messages and no GPS tracking device in his cell phone.

-This is going to turn into one of those “when I was a kid” stories.
-You knew that was coming, right?
-But really, go back thirty years and little league consisted of two nights a week of play – to which we road alone on our bikes.
+Go back thirty years and little league consisted of two nights a week of play – to which we road alone on our bikes.
 Some parents came, some didn’t – it really wasn’t for the parents – it was our game.
 We spent the rest of our time playing pick-up games, swimming, fishing, ditch in the dark and any number of other things – outside.
 We explored the city dump, looking for “cool” stuff, we threw rocks at the abandoned factory, trying to find whatever glass was left to break, we walked the river when it was iced over (and laughed at the poor sucker who fell in), we played in the creek and generally used our imaginations and a quest for adventure to test and stretch ourselves.

 To get a sense of what we are doing it would be helpful to read Last Child in the Woods by Richard Louv – in which he coined the term “nature-deficit disorder” to describe the absence of real, authentic contact with nature being experienced by today’s youth.
 Beyond the “tree-museums” that we call forest preserves, he is talking about unstructured contact, in which safety is not guaranteed upon admission, and the impact it has on health and development.